-Our work at Something Special Children's Centre (SSCC) is to nurture children's naturally curious minds and to encourage the growth of their kind hearts.
+Our work at Something Special is to nurture children's naturally curious minds and to encourage the growth of their kind hearts.
 We practice the play-based learning curriculum, keeping them safe as they explore their world.
 Play provides complex learning and the care we provide fosters and honours the learning framework that play develops.
-As loving Registered Early Childhood Educators, we also recognize and respect the unique interests of your child.
+As loving early childhood educators, we also recognize and respect the unique interests of your child.